chapel-lang/chapel/doc/rst/language/spec/conversions.rst

    assignment is converted to the type of the expresssion on the left-hand side of the assignment.

--  In a variable or field declaration, the initializing expression is converted to the type of the variable or field.
+-  In a variable or field declaration that is not a ref variable, the initializing expression is converted to the type of the variable or field.
 The initializing expression is the right-hand side of the ``=`` in the declaration, if present, or in the field initialization statement in an initializer.

--  The return or yield expression within a function without a ``ref`` return intent is converted to the return type of that function.
+-  The return or yield expression within a function without a ``ref`` or ``const ref`` return intent is converted to the return type of that function.

--  If the formal argument’s intent is ``out``, the formal argument is converted to the type of the corresponding actual argument upon function return using assignment or initialization.
+-  If the formal argument’s intent is ``out`` or ``inout``, then a conversion is possible upon function return.
+The value of the formal argument is converted to the type of the corresponding actual argument when setting that actual with assignment or initialization (see :ref:`_The_Out_Intent`).

 These implicit conversions can be implemented for record types by implementing ``init=`` and possibly ``=`` between two types as described in